littleosbook/littleosbook/interrupts.md

 ~~~

 The reason for the question mark behind error code is that not all interrupts
-create an error code.
+create an _error code_.
 The specific CPU interrupts that put an error code on the
 stack are 8, 10, 11, 12, 13, 14 and 17.
+The error code can be used by the
+interrupt handler to get more information on what has happened.
+Also, note that the interrupt _number_ is _not_ pushed onto the stack.
+We can only
+determine what interrupt has occurred by knowing what code is executing - if the handler
+registered for interrupt 17 is executing, then interrupt 17 has occurred.

 Once the interrupt handler is done, it uses the `iret` instruction to
 return.
 The instruction `iret` expects the stack to be the same as at the time